NikhilSingh-NS/Dice-King/README.md

 Architecture Used: MVVM.
 API Used: FireBaseFireStore.
 Backend Database: Cloud FireStore.

 This App also support Hindi Language, design to support any language.
+- Change System Language to Hindi to test.

 This App can support most of the screen sizes in portrait mode.

 Also Plugins added such as, that can be easily replaceable with new lib./plugins/mocking objects without touching the UI code.

 Flutter Important Packages Used: provider, get_it, easy_localization, cloud_firestore, refer pubspec for more.

 Unit Test: Added for roll the dice functionality.